 4.1 The Customer may order Professional Services as may be available and detailed on Uboss.

-4.2 ORO’s normal working hours are 08:00 to 18:00 Monday to Friday excluding public holidays in England.
+4.2 DRD’s normal working hours are 08:00 to 18:00 Monday to Friday excluding public holidays in England.

 SERVICE LEVELS, SERVICE CREDITS AND FAULT REPORTING AND SUPPORT

 This Schedule 2 applies to Hosted Services only

 1.1 The following additional definitions apply to this Schedule:

 “DRD Demarcation Point” Unless otherwise agreed in writing, means the edge of the DRD IP network that signifies the physical boundary between the DRD owned and operated IP network and the Customer owned equipment, not including the provision of any Third Party Local Access connections, where the physical boundary is a Fast Ethernet (100 Mbps) port on electrical or optical media or a Gigabit Ethernet (1000 Mbps) port on optical media which is usually presented within a customer rack if the Customer has purchased co-location services from DRD;

 “Monthly Review Period” means a period of a calendar month commencing on the 1st of each month during the term of the Agreement, over which Service Availability is calculated, except that the first such period shall commence on the Service Commencement Date;

 “Monthly Charge” the service charges for the Services including any charges for call traffic that are charged at the agreed rate and the charges for any Equipment purchased during the calendar month.

 “MOSS Score” A measure used by service providers to grade the quality of a telephone call.
 The MOSS Scale is from 1 to 5 with 5 being the highest score.
 An average telephone call on the existing public network will score 4.1